Flint1025/EE273/README.md

 or

 Download the zip file.
 Using visual studio 2017 is recommended.
+(I developed it on both my labtop and the university's PC.
+The reason why the intents are not uniform is because the intention settings are different.
+It will display normally if load the code in Visual Studio)

 After setting up the project, one change of setting needs to be done before running the program:

 project **properties** -> **General** -> **Character Set** -> **Use multi-byte character set**